Colorado Labor Laws Guide

 Colorado COBRA

-Under the federal Consolidated Omnibus Budget Reconciliation Act (COBRA), employees may have the right to continued health insurance after situations such as:
+Under the federal Consolidated Omnibus Budget Reconciliation Act (COBRA), employees may have the right to continue health insurance after situations such as:

-Employers may be eligible to pay the health insurance at State of Colorado COBRA Medical Premiums rates, and for up to 36 months.
+Employers may be eligible to pay for health insurance at the State of Colorado COBRA Medical Premiums rates for up to 36 months.

 Occupational safety in Colorado

-This agency regulates how dangerous substances need to be handled, as well as the standards for training and acting in hazardous work environments.
+This agency regulates how dangerous substances must be handled and the standards for training and behavior in hazardous work environments.

 Miscellaneous Colorado labor laws

-Here are a few different types of regulations that may apply to Colorado employees, which do not fit into the previously mentioned categories.
+Here are a few different types of regulations that may apply to Colorado employees, which don’t fit into the previously mentioned categories.
+These include:

 Colorado background check laws